paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 The answer is: 'The concept that is in the same type of relationship as blissful optimism with subjectivity and objectivity is perception.'
 We propose here a set of training data that allow for a response of the type: 'On the one hand, blissful optimism is a negative concept.
 On the other hand, subjectivity is a negative concept and objectivity is a positive concept.
 Thus, the missing concept is a positive one.
 Hence, blissful optimism and awareness of problems are in the same relationship as subjectivity and objectivity.'

-The library that is part of the module is intended to allow an AI to answer a broad range of questions such as:
+The structured library that is part of the module is intended to ptovide the AI with a better grasp of these common concepts, such as courage, cowardice, prudence, optimism, prodigality, inclemency, clemency, objectivity, instability, ambition, etc. As a consequence, it will allow the AI to answer properly to a broad range of questions such as:

 * Can you complete the following sentence, where the last word is missing: cowardice and cautiousness are in the same type of relationship as stinginess and ...
 * Can you complete the following sentence, where the last word is missing: prodigality and avarice are in the same type of relationship as inclemency and ...